jh3nd3rs0n/jargyle/README.md

 ```

-To specify the settings regarding each SOCKS server in the chain, the settings regarding each SOCKS server will need to be placed after each specified SOCKS server.
+To specify the settings regarding a SOCKS server in the chain, the settings regarding a SOCKS server will need to be placed after that specified SOCKS server but before the next specified SOCKS server if any.

 Partial command line example: